lailaaaed03/kotlin-web-site/docs/topics/tour/kotlin-tour-types.md

         <img src="icon-7-todo.svg" width="20" alt="Final step" /> <a href="kotlin-tour-null-safety.md">Null safety</a></p>
 </microformat>

-In Kotlin, we have data types that tell the compiler what functions and properties an object has.
+Kotlin has data types that tell the compiler what functions and properties an object has.

-In the last chapter, Kotlin's powerful type inference inferred from our example that `customers` has type: [`Int`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-int/).
+In the last chapter, Kotlin's powerful type inference inferred from the previous example that `customers` has type: [`Int`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-int/).
-Thus, we can perform arithmetic operations with `customers`:
+As `Int` is a number data type, you can perform arithmetic operations with `customers`:

 ```kotlin
 fun main() {